Putting tax strategies into place could help you save money in today’s economic environment.

 A way to steer clear of the attribution rules is by, for example, creating a loan between the spouses at an interest rate equal to or greater than the CRA prescribed rate.
 The loan must be documented in writing.

-Today, the CRA prescribed interest rate is at the lowest possible rate of 1%.
-The rate will remain as such until June 30, 2022.
+Today, the CRA prescribed interest rate is at the lowest possible rate of 2%.
+The rate will remain as such until September 30, 2022.
 This represents an excellent planning opportunity to allow family members to income split.
-The net effect will be that any investment return generated above 1% will be taxed in the hands of the lower-income family member.
-Now is the last chance to lock in this 1% rate, as starting July, the expectation is for it to increase to 2%.
+The net effect will be that any investment return generated above 2% will be taxed in the hands of the lower-income family member.
+Now is the last chance to lock in this 2% rate, as starting October, it will increase to 3%.

 Example of how to save money with this tax strategy:

 Assume Mary and John are married.
 Mary is a successful business owner currently paying tax at the highest income tax rate, which in Ontario is 53.53%.
 On the other hand, John has no income.

 Mary currently has $2 million of investable assets, generating a 5% return on investment.
 The investment income of $100,000 is taxed at the top marginal rate for her.

 Mary decides to loan her near-cash investment assets to John.
 They document a loan agreement at the prescribed interest rate of 2%.
 Note there may be capital gains/losses on any dispositions.
 John goes ahead and invests the $2 million.
 At the end of the year, he generates $100,000 of investment income, assuming the same 5% rate of return.
 He will end up paying tax at his marginal income rate of under 15%, rather than the higher rate of 53.53%.